 transaction.captured = YES

-The PayButton also makes it really easy to implement Pre-Authorizations and Captures, allowing you to support the payment workflows that your merchants require.
+PayButton makes it easy for you to support the payment workflows that your merchants require by implementing Pre-Authorizations and Captures.

-they will always be based on a set of TransactionParameters
+Regardless of the types of additional transactions you will process, the transactions will always be based on a set of

 .